 Post his tenure in Apple, Jobs began a new hardware and software enterprise named NeXT.
 The brand floundered in its attempt to sell its operating system to the public and later on, was taken over by Apple in 1996 for $429 million.
 In 1997, Jobs returned to Apple and came back with a new management team.
 The team under Steve altered stock options and self-imposed an annual salary of $1 per year.

-Under Jobs, the company came back in track and his products like iMac gained a positive review from the customers.
+Under Jobs, the company came back in track and his products like iMac which gained positive reviews from the customers.
 In the upcoming years, Apple introduced many more revolutionary products like Macbook Air, iPod, and iPhone.
 The competitors struggled to produce similar technologies and hence, Apple became the face of the technology!

 Must have tools for startups - Recommended by StartupTalky